Optimal Placement of Distributed Energy Storage in Power Networks: Problem formulation

-\item For two nodes $k\sim l$, let $p_{kl} (t)$ be the power flowing from bus $k$ to bus $l$ at time $t$.
-It satisfies \beq p_{kl} (t) = y_{kl}\left[\theta_{k}(t)-\theta_{l}(t)\right], \eeq where $y_{kl}$ is the admittance of the line joining buses $k$ and $l$.
-Also, the power delivered over this line is limited by thermal effects and stability constraints and hence, we have \beq | p_{kl} (t) | \leq {f}_{kl}, \eeq where $f_{kl}$ is the capacity of the corresponding line.
+\item The power $p_{kl}$ sent from bus $k$ towards bus $l$ for two nodes $k \sim l$ in $\mathcal{G}$ is limited by thermal and stability constraints as \beq | p_{kl} (t) | \leq {f}_{kl}, \eeq where $f_{kl}$ is the capacity of the corresponding line.

 \item $\gamma_k(t)$ and $\delta_k(t)$ are the average charging and discharging powers of the storage unit at bus $k \in \mathcal{N}$ at time $t$, respectively.
 The energy transacted over a time-step is converted to power units by dividing it by the length of the time-step.
 This transformation conveniently allows us to formulate the problem in units of power \cite{Bose2012storage}.
 Let $0 < \ac, \ad \leq 1$ denote the charging and discharging efficiencies, respectively of the storage technology used, i.e., the power flowing in and out of the storage device at node $k\in\mathcal{N}$ at time $t$ is $\ac\gamma_k(t)$ and $\frac{1}{\ad}\delta_k(t)$, respectively \cite{su2011modeling, korpaas2003operation}.
 The roundtrip efficiency of this storage technology is $\alpha=\ac\ad \leq 1$.